SAP-samples/teched2025-AD161/README.md

 ## Exercises

-The exercise is divided in five parts.
+The exercises are divided in five sections.
 In the Preparation section you prepare the _cds toolkit_ and set up the local workspace.
 In exercise 1 you will create CAP app "xflights" that serves flight master data.
 In exercise 2 you will create CAP app "xtravels" that consumes the master data from "xflights".